-Begin by reviewing the agenda and sharing the assessed standard for this lesson: W.9-10.8.
+Begin by reviewing the agenda and sharing the assessed standard for this lesson: W.11-12.8.
 In this lesson, students use the previous lesson's assessment (completed research tools), with teacher feedback, to assess their current search process and make strategic decisions about changes, additions, and deletions to the Research Frame.
-Students continue to research independently, using the steps previously taught in 10.3.2 Lessons 3-5 (plan searches, assess sources, annotate sources, record notes, and evaluate arguments).
-Additionally, students turn in all completed research tools from the lesson, including Potential Sources Tools, Taking Notes Tools, and a current Research Frame.
+Students continue to research independently, using the steps previously taught in 11.3.2 Lessons 3-5 (plan searches, assess sources, annotate sources, record notes, and evaluate arguments).
+At the close of the lesson, students turn in all completed research tools from the lesson, including Potential Sources Tools, Taking Notes Tools, and a current Research Frame.

-• Students look at the agenda.
+Students look at the agenda.

-Activity 2: Homework Accountability and Research Check-In
+Activity 2: Homework Accountability